Energy Recovery Watermakers — Running a Watermaker on Solar and Batteries

 Wrapping Up

-Given the added complexity, points of failure, extra maintenance, and increased cost of ER Watermakers, I think they really only make sense if you're on a generator-less or generator-minimizing mission like we are.
+The innovation focused on reliablilty and maintenance has broadened the range of who should consider an ER watermaker.
+Given the added complexity and increased cost, I still think that they make the most sense if you're on a generator-less or generator-minimizing mission like we are.
 In fact, it's kind of a must-have if you're heading into this journey.

 I do think that the automation features (on any watermaker) change the way we handle watermaking.
 It's squarely in the quality-of-life improvement category, albeit at a hefty price tag.